 Please know, there are a couple of Amazon links in this page that are affiliate links to recommended products.
 This means that if you purchase after following one, I make a small commission from the sale at no additional cost to yourself.

 7 Tips For Using a Laptop in the Sun

 1. Increase the Brightness of your Laptop

 This is a pretty obvious step that many people overlook.
 Many devices these days have light detectors for auto brightness adjustment but most laptops do not so it is easy to forget.
-Upping the brightness will make the screen more brilliant and easier to see if working outside in direct sunlight.
+Upping the brightness will make the screen more brilliant and easier to see if working with your laptop outdoors.

 Most computers have a shortcut key usually somewhere in the f-numbers to increase the brightness.
 On a Macbook these are the F1 and F2 key which will increase and decrease.

 If you do not see the shortcut keys you can also manually adjust the brightness on your computer by going into your control panel.

 Just remember one important factor.
 Screens consume the most energy in a laptop, so an Increased brightness will equal increased power consumption, which will ultimately result in shorter battery life.
 If would be a good idea to keep an eye on your battery level and back up work regularly.
 You might need to arm yourself with a backup battery or be ready to plug in quickly.

 Where possible, set up your laptop in the shade.
 Aside from making it easier for you to see your laptop screen, it also helps prevent your laptop, especially if it’s black, from overheating.

 A couple of other benefits of this is that it reduces the risk of getting sunburn and it will ensure that crafty beer or glass of wine you’re enjoying while answering and email on a lovely summer day stays cooler for longer.